kamil-kw/project-management-system/README.md

 #  **1.1.1 Project Goals**

-A project goal was to create a set PM tool belt where project tasks can be monitored, this page has a potential to build more tools in upcoming project #5, where additional features like Gantt Chart, Critical Path, Delay Calculator, and Task Time Calculator could be added.
-Currently the tool has abilities to store tasks against multiple projects, owners and due dates.
-Users can select either a specific project, or choose the owner of the task.
+A project goal was to create a set PM tool belt where project tasks can be monitored, this page has the potential to build more tools in upcoming project #5, where additional features like Gantt Chart, Critical Path, Delay Calculator, and Task Time Calculator could be added.
+Currently, the tool has abilities to store tasks against multiple projects, owners, and due dates.
+Users can select either a specific project or choose the owner of the task.

-The reason for this web page is to create a tool which I can use as a potential PM SCRUM master in the future also to create a product which can be sellable.
+The reason for this web page is to create a tool that I can use as a potential PM SCRUM master in the future also to create a product that can be sellable.
 Therefore, in my thought process, I aimed to create a good basis in project #4 and expand on that in the future

 <a name="userStories"></a>